Dr. Michael Rebello

 “It’s a demonstration that my research has had some impact at least in terms of changing people’s ideas and views on the subject,” he said.

 He arrived at UT Dallas in 2007.
 He previously taught at Georgia State University and Tulane University, where he received a teaching award in 2004.
-He also was a visiting scholar at the Stockholm Institute for Financial Research.
+He was also a visiting scholar at the Stockholm Institute for Financial Research.

 He served as a partner and advisor on hedge fund strategy and investment at Eiken Capital in Singapore from 2009 to 2011.